 The basic rules of RBAC are:

 - A user can execute an operation only if the user has been assigned a role that allows them to do so.

 - Identification and authentication are not considered operations.

 2. Hierarchical RBAC, as the name suggests, implements a hierarchy within the role structure.
 This hierarchy establishes the relationships between roles.
-Users with senior roles acquire permissions of all junior roles, which are assigned to their subordinates.
-The complexity of the hierarchy is defined by the needs of the company.
+Users with senior roles also acquire the permissions of all junior roles that are assigned to their subordinates.
+The complexity of the hierarchy is defined by the company’s needs.

-3. Constrained RBAC adds a separation of duties (SOD) to a security system.
-SOD is a well-known security practice when a single duty is spread among several employees.
+3. Constrained RBAC adds separation of duties (SOD) to a security system.
+SOD is a well-known security practice where a single duty is spread among several employees.
 It’s quite important for medium-sized businesses and large enterprises.
-Separation of duties guarantees that no work can introduce fraudulent changes to your system that no one else can audit and/or fix.
+Separation of duties guarantees that no employee can introduce fraudulent changes to your system that no one else can audit and/or fix.

 4. Symmetric RBAC supports permission-role review as well as user-role review.
-It allows identification of the permissions assigned to existing roles (and vice versa).
-For example, by identifying permissions of a terminated employee, the administrator can revoke the employee’s permissions and then reassign the role to another user with the same or a different set of permissions.
+It allows security administrators to identify permissions assigned to existing roles (and vice versa).
+For example, by identifying roles of a terminated employee, an administrator can revoke the employee’s permissions and then reassign the roles to another user with the same or a different set of permissions.

-Role-based access control is most commonly implemented in small and medium-sized enterprises.
-Such organizations typically have simple workflows, a limited number of roles, and a pretty simple hierarchy, making it possible to effectively determine and describe user roles.
+Role-based access control is most commonly implemented in small and medium-sized companies.
+Such organizations typically have simple workflows, a limited number of roles, and a pretty simple hierarchy, making it possible to determine and describe user roles effectively.

 What is attribute-based access control (ABAC)?

-Attribute-based access control is a model that evolved from RBAC.
-This model is based on establishing a set of attributes for any element of your system.
+Attribute-based access control (ABAC) evolved from RBAC and suggests establishing a set of attributes for any element of your system.
 A central policy defines which combinations of user and object attributes are required to perform any action.